bovacu/Term-do-rs/README.md

 I've been using this app during the development of this app, and it is really useful for software development in general.

-Any error you find you can contact me, and I'll try to fix it as soon as possible!
+Any error you find you can contact me (vazquezborja@hotmail.es), and I'll try to fix it as soon as possible!